CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Conclusion

 \section{Conclusion}

-We introduced \codetaste{}, a benchmark for evaluating refactoring agents on real, multi-file changes mined from open-source repositories.
-Our pipeline pairs each refactoring with executable environments and OpenGrep-based static rules that verify the intended transformation beyond test passing.
-Our benchmark features two complementary tracks: an instructed track that measures diligence in the execution of detailed refactorings, and an open track that measures alignment with human refactoring choices under underspecification.
+We introduced \codetaste{}, a benchmark for evaluating refactoring agents on real, large, many-file changes mined from open-source repositories.
 Our results demonstrate that when provided with explicit refactoring instructions, current agents achieve relatively strong, yet unsaturated, performance.
-GPT-5.2 stands out as the most capable model, achieving a compound alignment score \alignscore{} of 69.6\%, leaving room for improvement across the board.
-Alignment collapses when only a focus area is provided.
-Propose-then-implement strategies and oracle selection over multiple plans increase alignment by up to $2.44$-fold, yet remain far from human choices.
+However, alignment collapses when only a focus area is provided.
+Propose-then-implement strategies and oracle selection over multiple plans increase alignment by up to $2.61$-fold, yet remain far from human choices.
 These findings highlight that autonomous judgment about \emph{what} to refactor remains a key bottleneck.
-We hope \codetaste{} serves as both a rigorous evaluation target and a preference signal for training agents that can preserve long-term code quality, and we see expanding the dataset, strengthening rule and test coverage, and learning better proposal mechanisms as promising directions for future work.
+We hope \codetaste{} serves as a rigorous evaluation target and a preference signal for agents to preserve code quality long-term.